 The Street Food Is Amazing

 Local food is ridiculously cheap in Southeast Asia so if you’re spending a lot on food, you’re doing it wrong!
 Street food is the most popular form of eating and there’s a reason for it, trust me.
 Everywhere you go, you’ll find stalls lining major streets where you can try amazing local dishes for $1.50 USD.
 In Southeast Asia, you can easily eat really well on a budget of $15 per day.
 The important thing is to try the local food and stay away from western restaurants if you don’t want to blow your budget!
-Local restaurants have better company and tasty meals for only $3-5 USD.
+Local restaurants have a better company and tasty meals for only $3-5 USD.

 Perfect the Art of Haggling

 You won’t be able to avoid haggling while traveling in Southeast Asia!
 It’s a way of life.
-You can haggle anything from food to a tuk tuk ride or even hiring motorbikes down to at least 20%.
+You can haggle anything from food to a tuk-tuk ride or even hiring motorbikes down to at least 20%.
 If you’re planning on backpacking Southeast Asia and you are too shy to haggle (like me), make a real effort to learn, it’s worth it.
 Become a haggling queen (or king) like Anna and you will end up saving a lot of dollars on your travels!

 Expect to Get Ripped off at Some Point

 This may happen at some point on your trip but the most important thing is to not let it ruin it!
-Like many places, Southeast Asia also has countless ways to separate tourists from their money whether it’s overcharging for clothes or a tuk tuk ride, or the rare more sophisticated scams.
+Like many places, Southeast Asia also has countless ways to separate tourists from their money whether it’s overcharging for clothes or a tuk-tuk ride, or the rare more sophisticated scams.
 Just make sure you keep your wits about you and always try to research how much it should cost you to travel to a place beforehand, so you know how much you should be paying.
 In the same way, it might be worth doing a quick google search on common scams in a certain area.

 For more tips on backpacking in Southeast Asia, check out this guide by Travezl.

-The Locals are Always Willing to Help
+The Locals Are Always Willing to Help

 Getting to know the locals is the best part of traveling throughout Southeast Asia as they are so friendly and always willing to teach you about their culture.
 A lot of the time they will help you with anything from directions to giving you a ride somewhere, and will even provide you with food and a roof over your head if you help them with their work!
 Whether it’s people in the cities or tribal groups in minority villages, you will find that everyone is approachable.